-NACCHO is pleased to announce the 2018 Vector Control Summit, "Itching to Improve: Building Local Mosquito Control Capacity!"
-The event, to be held March 13 – 15, 2018, in Orlando, Florida, will be uniquely focused on building mosquito control capabilities in local jurisdictions.
+NACCHO hosted the 2018 Vector Control Summit, "Itching to Improve: Building Local Mosquito Control Capacity," on March 13 – 15, 2018, in Orlando, Florida.
+The summit focused on building mosquito control capabilities in local jurisdictions.

 - Speakers from the Centers for Disease Control and Prevention, local vector control organizations, and other national environmental health organizations